A Data Science Approach To Process Data Collected From Vulnerable Populations: A Case Study Of Impact Measurement Among Small-scale Farmers

 The SUTTI Data Committee

-The difficulty of collecting data in difficult environments is multiple:
+The difficulty of collecting data in a complicated environment is multiple:

 • First of all, it is necessary to have the means to collect data not only at the level of the civil society organizations running these programs, but we have also chosen to collect them directly from small farmers, by developing our digital solutions.
 The participating farmers are naturally sensitized and trained to collect the data.